DrRobotnik7/horiseon-accessibility/README.md

-# horiseon-accessibility
+# Horiseon website with accessibility improvements

-## Horiseon website with accessibility improvements
+## Description

-The client, Horiseon, is a marketing agency that has requested a refactor of their website's codebase so that it follows accessibility standards and is optimised for search engines.
+Horiseon is a marketing agency that has requested a refactor of their website's codebase so that it follows accessibility standards and is optimised for search engines.

 This is important because: